juren53/HST-Metadata/Notes/how-to-download-a-file-from-GitHub.md

 3. On the file page, click the Raw button.
 This opens the raw code in your browser.
 4. Right-click the page and select Save as…, then name the file and choose where to save it on your device.

+A more detailed description of downloading a file from GitHub is located at https://blog.hubspot.com/website/download-from-github#file.